tinymce/tinymce-docs/migration-from-4x.md

 ## Mobile support

 In TinyMCE 4.x, mobile support was introduced bundled with a new theme and configuration settings.
 TinyMCE 5.0 makes this process seamless where mobile support comes out of the box without any additional configurations.
-The new theme is now responsive on tablets, where the classic desktop theme will be displayed, and on smaller devices like phones.
-It now shows a UI responsive to touchscreens.
+The mobile theme will be automatically loaded if a user views the editor on a mobile phone.
 TinyMCE 5.0 mobile will be an exciting space to watch.

 ## Components